EngineerBetter/engineerbetter-hugo/content/blog/2017-05-05-anthropic-sympathy.md

 <figure>
   <img src="/img/blog/as/as.028.jpeg" class="fit image">
-  <figcaption style="font-size: .8em">A network's value is determined by the number of nodes and connections</figcaption>
+  <figcaption>A network's value is determined by the number of nodes and connections</figcaption>
 </figure>

 This all makes perfect sense if you compare an organisation to an economic network.
 An economic network's value is determined by the number of nodes it has, and the number of connections between those nodes.
 A transport network with only two depots is not as valuable as one with two hundred.
 A transport network where you can't get from one depot to certain others isn't as useful as one where every destination is reachable from every other.